azazmuzaffar/Newlauncher-5.0/task7-backend-documentation.md

 A shortened version of the sensor-side REST communication is shown below:

-Your current code already shows the sensor sending the event to Flask here:

 ```python
 requests.post(API_URL, json=event, timeout=3)
 ```

-For clearer GitHub documentation, show both the sensor side and the Flask receiver side.
+The sensor sends the detection event to Flask using HTTP POST.

 ```python
 # Sensor node: sensor/detect_stream.py